 Popular city centre Spanish tapas restaurant

-One of the more popular tapas restaurant in Glasgow, Cafe Andaluz brings more than a little southern Spanish sunshine to the city centre.
+One of the more popular tapas restaurants in Glasgow, Cafe Andaluz on St Vincent Place brings more than a little southern Spanish sunshine to the city centre.
 It certainly looks the part – tiled tables, beautiful carved wooden seats and Andalucian hanging lamps that would not seem out of place in a bodega in Seville.
 Step through the doors at Cafe Andaluz and Glasgow suddenly feels very far away.

 Fresh, modern menu options